-What are we to conclude about the intergovernmental system if, as is often the case in Boston, one branch is constantly intervening into the other?
-Beyond the aforementioned structural propositions, are there more general principles or conclusions we can draw from recent state and federal court efforts to restore administrative authority to local officials?
+What are we to conclude about the intergovernmental system if, as often is the case in Boston, one branch constantly is intervening into the other?
+Beyond the aforementioned structural propositions, what more general principles or conclusions might we draw from recent state and federal court efforts to restore administrative authority to local officials?
 What are the optimal conditions for court disengagement?